skellis46/slipbox/improvisation and the threshold of the self.md

 And this is the heart of the methodological problem in this writing.
 There are three phenomena: _dancing_, the threshold and _being danced_ and it is only the experience of _dancing_ in two conditions that is able to be described phenomenologically: i) the dancing that was happening before or leading up to the threshold, and ii) and the dancing that was happening after returning back from _being danced_.
 This is because while _being danced_ there is no object to observe, and no subject to do that observing. _Being danced_ -- and the threshold itself -- resist direct capture as objects of phenomenological inquiry.

 ### 3.1 Phenomenology as attuned to transition, ambiguity and pre-reflective experience.

+- check that the pre-reflective in sub-heading makes sense here.
+Get those terms sorted out.

 [[Herbert - The Body in the Mind#^9fb6b4]]
 - this on neurophenomenology [[a standing now and an ongoing flow]]